 Events

-Chicago Creative Machines is a lecture-performance series featuring artists who use machine learning and ML-adjacent tools and techniques in their creative practices.
+Chicago Creative Machines is a free, public lecture-performance series featuring artists who use machine learning and ML-adjacent tools and techniques in their creative practices.
 Each event consists of a technical lecture/demonstration by the artist of their tools followed by a performance of work they’ve created using those tools.
 No previous knowledge of machine learning, coding, algorithms, or computation is required!

 February 25, 2024 // [Watch Here]